Lahore: Tourism

 Lahore remains a major tourist destination in Pakistan.
 The Walled City of Lahore was renovated in 2014 and is popular due to the presence of UNESCO World Heritage Sites.
-Among the most popular sights are the Lahore Fort, adjacent to the Walled City, and home to the Sheesh Mahal, the Alamgiri Gate, the Naulakha pavilion, and the Moti Masjid.
+Among the most popular sights are the Lahore Fort, adjacent to the Walled City, and home to the Sheesh Mahal, the Alamgiri Gate, the Naulakha Pavilion, and the Moti Masjid.
 The fort and adjoining Shalimar Gardens have been a UNESCO World Heritage Site since 1981.

-The city is home to several ancient religious sites, including prominent Hindu temples: the Krishna Temple and Valmiki Mandir.
+The city is home to Muslim historical religious sites, most prominently the Badshahi Mosque, constructed in 1673; it was the largest mosque in the world upon construction.
+Another popular sight is the Wazir Khan Mosque, constructed in 1635 and known for its extensive faience tile work.
+Data Darbar, near the Old City of Lahore, is the largest Sufi shrine in South Asia.
+Apart from Islam, two functional Hindu temples exist: the Krishna Temple and Valmiki Mandir.
 The Samadhi of Ranjit Singh, also located near the Walled City, houses the funerary urns of the Sikh ruler Maharaja Ranjit Singh.

-The most prominent religious building is the Badshahi Mosque, constructed in 1673; it was the largest mosque in the world upon construction.
-Another popular sight is the Wazir Khan Mosque, constructed in 1635 and known for its extensive faience tile work.
+Whereas the Walled City reflects Lahore's historic grandeur, Defence Raya Golf Resort contributes to the city's modern side.
+Other posh areas include Gulberg, Iqbal Town and the Nahr.